SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 it is the name of that keyword, and at the top level of a file it is the name of the current module.

-When used as the default value of a function or method, the special literal's value is determined when the default value expression is evaluated at the call site.
+When used as the default value of a function or method parameter, the special literal's value is determined when the default value expression is evaluated at the call site.